 The membership is drawn from all sectors of the industry, ranging from exploration geologist to equipment suppliers and, as such, is recognised as a significant representational body with over 200 full Society members.
 It has a unique role in Ireland as a forum and network for contact between the different branches of the industry, enabling it to reflect the industry views in a co-ordinated manner.

 The Council of the Irish Mining and Quarrying Society is made up of 12 ordinary members.
 Officials are elected for two year terms, on a purely voluntary basis.
 The Council are actively involved in the different branches of the industry and they take seriously their remit as a representational body in the extractive industries.

 The Irish Mining and Quarrying Society is a voluntary organisation whose aim is to provide a focal point for all those working in the extractive industries in Ireland.
 It plays a significant part in the regulatory are of the industry.
 The objectives of the organisation include, health and safety, environmental compatibility and education.

-the membership of the Irish Mining and Quarrying Society is made up of professionals from all areas of the extractive industry: from exploration geologists and underground operators, to process engineers and quantity surveyors.
-Members share a forum with their peers, they participate in society events, both CPD and social.
+Members of the Irish Mining and Quarrying Society is made up of professionals from all areas of the extractive industry: from exploration geologists and underground operators, to process engineers and quantity surveyors.
+Members share a forum with their peers, they participate in society events, both CPD